DB19222/DL2-group5-med-seg/blogpost.md

 A holistic view of the model is shown in Figure 1.
 The model consists of 5 core components: An image encoder that embeds the volume, a spatial encoder that embeds the spatial prompts, a semantic encoder that embeds the labels, a fusion encoder which encodes the embeddings of different modalities into mask embeddings and finally a mask decoder that decodes these embeddings to produce output masks.
 For the image encoder, the Vision Transformer (ViT) [[3]](#p3) is employed to encode the CT-scan volume as a sequence of patch-blocks.
 This is performed using pre-training according to the SiMiM algorithm [[14]](#p14) on the entire dataset, followed by fine-tuning on a subset of six thousand volumes.
 As semantic label encoder, SegVol employs the text encoder from CLIP [[12]](#p12).
 CLIP is used off the shelf by using the template: ”A computerized tomography of a .”, and is frozen during training.
 Inspired by the foundation model for segmentation, segment-anything-model (SAM) [[11]](#p11), the authors use the point and bounding-box prompts to create spatial embeddings.
 Finally, self-attention and cross-attention represented by the fusion encoder combines the embeddings of the different modalities which generate the final mask embeddings.
 Using transposed convolutions and interpolation the predicted mask is generated.

-A key innovation this work contributes, is the zoom-out-zoom-in mechanism.
-A critical challenge of segmentation on volumetric data is the size of a data sample.
-The authors identify that downsampling the resolution of the input image, which is applied in many other work, causes significant information loss and therefore negatively impacts performance.
-To address this problem, the authors employ the zoom-out-zoom-in mechanism, which consists of multi-size training and zoom-out-zoom-in inference.
-The multi-size training consists of jointly training on the entire volume resized to model-input size, and on blocks of model-input size obtained from the original model.
-During inference the model crops the input image around a region-of-interest (ROI), and performs inference on this cropped image, supposedly resulting in more computationally efficient inference.

 ### Evaluation Metrics

 To evaluate, the original authors employ the Dice Similarity Coefficient (Dice score) to evaluate the model’s performance.
 The Dice score is defined as: